Nomtt/SC1015_MiniProject_ECDS8/README.md

 - Visualising and managing categorical data
 - Decision Tree Classification, Random Forest Classification (LEARNT), k-clustering (LEARNT)
 - Understanding and usage of Accuracy and Hyperparameters
-- Evaluation Metrics for KClustering method such as KMeans Inertia, Silhouette Score and Elbow Method(WCSS)
+- Evaluation Metrics for KClustering such as KMeans Inertia, Silhouette Score and Elbow Method(WCSS)

 ## Future Improvements
 - Improve data balance